Ribollita

 Why this works

 Ribollita is a prime example of how simple ingredients can create deep flavors through the technique of simmering.
-The combination of sautéed vegetables forms a flavorful base, while the addition of kale and beans contributes to the dish's heartiness and nutrition.
+The combination of sautéed vegetables forms a flavorful base, while the addition of kale (a sturdy dark-green leafy brassica) and cannellini beans (creamy white Italian kidney-shaped beans) contributes to the dish's heartiness and nutrition.
 The use of stale bread not only prevents waste but also enhances the texture and richness of the soup, transforming it from a thin broth into a comforting stew.
 If the soup seems too thick after adding the bread, simply add a bit more vegetable broth to reach your desired consistency.
-This method of using stale bread is traditional in Tuscan cuisine, showcasing the resourcefulness in cooking and the importance of maximizing flavor from every ingredient.
+This method of using stale bread is traditional in Tuscan cuisine, a "twice-cooked" peasant soup (ribollita literally means "re-boiled" — the dish is meant to be made one day and gently re-simmered the next), showcasing the resourcefulness in cooking and the importance of maximizing flavor from every ingredient.